An intellectual biography

 A Theology of Mind/Mystery of the Human Person

 One of the issues which remains to be tackled from both my book on the devil and the work on Wagner was the Christian understanding of the 'mind' and the human person.
 Over the years I have worked on what I have called a 'theology of mind' which considers the mind in the Old Testament, in Ancient Greek and Jewish thought and in the Gospels and Paul.
-Using a Kantian-Schopenhauerian framework again I have considered the mind in relation to space, time and causation, paying special attention to Relativity and Quantum theory.
-Some of this work related to mind has been published but in due course a book will appear: it will probably be entitled The Mystery of the Human Person.
+Using a Kantian-Schopenhauerian framework I have considered the mind in relation to space, time and causation, paying special attention to Relativity and Quantum theory.
+Some of this work related to mind has been published but I now realize that it is essential to take into account the work of Hegel.
+In due course a book will appear on The Mystery of the Human Person.

 My expertise falls into three areas.
 The first is the Theology of the New Testament, especially the Theology of Paul.
 The second is the relationship between theology and the natural sciences (especially modern Physics).
 The third is the theology of Richard Wagner, not only the theology as expressed in his stage works but also in his various writings.
 Although these interests may appear diverse they are brought together in my ongoing project on the 'Theology of Mind'.